1jour1vin

 Wine rated (2022 guide) 99/100

-When we think back to the start of the school year after the summer holidays, we automatically think of conversations with classmates.
-We talk about our vacations, each of us enthusiastically recounting everything we did.
-And then there's this young man who comes in, very calmly, smiling, sits down in his seat, and gets straight to the point.
+When we think back to the first day of school after summer break, we automatically picture chatting with our classmates.
+We talk about our vacations; everyone eagerly and excitedly shares everything they’ve been up to.
+And then there’s this young man who walks in, calm and smiling, takes his seat, and gets right to the point.
 His name is Calon Ségur.
-He has so much to say that he prefers to sit down first, which I recommend you do too when you taste him!
-This wine is precisely positioned and has a rare serenity.
-His bouquet is subtle and complex, with nuances of tea leaves, licorice, and blueberries.
-Its relevant and perfectly integrated tannins highlight its exceptional aging potential.
-It is a marathon runner, a muscular, enduring athlete with obvious density and depth, but above all precision and a very linear character.
+He has plenty to share, and there’s so much that he prefers to start by sitting down—which I also recommend you do when you taste him!
+This wine presents itself with precision and a rare serenity.
+Its bouquet is subtle and complex, with nuances of tea leaves, licorice, and blueberries.
+As for its tannins—relevant and perfectly integrated—they underscore its exceptional aging potential.
+It’s a marathon runner, a muscular, enduring athlete, with obvious density and depth, but above all precision and a very linear character.
 It just needs time to express itself.
-It gets up, walks over to the blackboard and starts writing an equation.
-If I've calculated correctly, the solution is a few decimal places away from 100.
+It stands up, walks to the blackboard, and begins to write an equation.
+If I’ve calculated correctly, the solution is just a few decimal places away from 100.
 It will get there.
-In the meantime, it goes back to sit down... in the cellar!
-2028-2050
+In the meantime, it goes back to sit… in the cellar!
+2028–2050

 The Wine Cellar Insider - Jeff Leve